Efficiency of photonic state tomography affected by fiber attenuation: Qutrit tomography

-Then, we considered the properties of $F_{av}(L)$ for a constant number of photons: $\mathcal{N} = 50$, and three different attenuation parameters: $\alpha = 0.1$, $0.3$ and $0.5$ dB/km.
+Then, we considered the properties of $F_{av}(L)$ for a constant number of photons: $\mathcal{N} = 200$, and three different attenuation parameters: $\alpha = 0.1$, $0.3$ and $0.5$ dB/km.
 We observe faster degradation of state estimation for an increased damping factor.
-The trend of the decrease of the average fidelity is linear for $0.1$ and $0.3$ dB/km.
-This behavior is no longer valid for the highest attenuation coefficient $\alpha=0.5$ dB/km.
+The trend of the decrease of the average fidelity is close to the linear for $0.1$ dB/km.
+This behavior is no longer valid for the highest attenuation coefficient $\alpha=0.3$ and $\alpha=0.5$ dB/km.
 First, we witness a rapid decline in the accuracy of state estimation.
-Later, for $L\geq 95$ m, the function $F_{av}(L)$ stabilizes and maintains roughly a constant value.
+Later, for the attenuation coefficient $\alpha=0.3$ dB/km when $L\geq 85$ m and $\alpha=0.5$ dB/km when $L\geq 55$ m, the function $F_{av}(L)$ stabilizes and maintains roughly a constant value close to $1/3$.
 This feature is analogous to the characteristics of $F_{av}(L)$ observed for qubits for the same parameters, see \figref{qubitfidel2}.
-However, in the case of qutrits, the constant value of $F_{av}(L)$ is lower than in the case of qubits.
+However, in the case of qutrits, the constant value of $F_{av}(L)$ is achieved for shorter fibers than in the case of qubits.
 This implies that a long fiber combined with a higher attenuation coefficient is highly detrimental to a qutrit state recovery.